 We think that dosing T3 is not good for you because it makes your T3 levels fluctuate more than they would in a normal person.

 We don’t trust the T3 and Free T3 immunoassay tests we’ve developed.
-We know they are not reliable at the lower end of the reference range, so we are justified in dismissing them.
+We know they are not as reliable at the lower end of the reference range, so we think we are justified in dismissing them altogether.
 We’re not interested in developing or refining the testing technology further because the TSH test measures pituitary T3 levels, and that indirect measurement of one tissue’s local T3 supply is good enough for us.
-In the future, we may choose to use the much more expensive yet accurate LC/MS/MS technique for testing in rare circumstances and research (We won’t talk about who would profit from promoting mass spectrometry Free T3 testing and why we would limit it to rare circumstances).
+In the future, we may choose to use the much more expensive yet accurate LC/MS/MS (mass spectrometry) technique for testing in rare circumstances and research (We won’t talk about who would profit from promoting mass spectrometry Free T3 testing and why we would limit it to rare circumstances).

 If your T3 is at the bottom of reference or lower and your TSH is normal, you are probably just sick, or you’re just old, or you’re taking a medicine that depressed your T3 levels, so basically you can’t blame the levothyroxine or its dosage on your lower T3.

 We know that having a high T4 level can cause you to lose conversion of T4 to T3, and we know that levothyroxine causes a high T4:T3 ratio in blood (We don’t like calling it a “low T3:T4 ratio” because saying “high” sounds good and “low” makes it sound bad).
 However, we simply haven’t bothered to study the harms of this T4/T3 imbalance very carefully given that your T4 is in reference range, and we haven’t bothered to notice any significant health problems with this imbalance as long as your TSH is normal (because, as mentioned above, a normal TSH by definition means your health problems are not thyroid hormone related).